 Researchers have worked to replay non-deterministic programs through various approaches.
-The events of different threads can be replayed at different levels, including logging accesses to shared objects [16], logging the scheduling order of multi-threaded programs on a uniprocessor [22], or logging physical memory accesses in hardware [2].
-Other researchers have worked to optimize the amount of data logged [21].
+The events of different threads can be replayed at different levels, including logging accesses to shared objects [14], logging the scheduling order of multi-threaded programs on a uniprocessor [18], or logging physical memory accesses in hardware [3].
+Other researchers have worked to optimize the amount of data logged [17].

 Virtual-machine replay has been used for nondebugging purposes.
-Hypervisor used virtual-machine replay to synchronize the state of a backup machine to provide fault tolerance [5].
+Hypervisor used virtual-machine replay to synchronize the state of a backup machine to provide fault tolerance [6].
 ReVirt used virtual-machine replay to enable detailed intrusion analysis [9].
 Our work applies virtual-machine replay to achieve a new capability, which is reverse debugging of operating systems.
 TTVM also supports additional features over prior virtual-machine replay systems.
-TTVM supports the ability to run, log, and replay real device drivers in the guest OS, whereas prior virtual-machine replay systems ran only para-virtualized device drivers in the guest OS.
-In addition, TTVM can travel quickly forward and backward in time through its use of checkpoints and undo and redo logs, whereas ReVirt supported only a single checkpoint of a powered-off virtual machine and Hypervisor did not need to support time travel at all (it only supported replay within an epoch).
+TTVM supports the ability to run, log, and replay real device drivers in the guest OS, and TTVM can travel quickly forward and backward in time through its use of checkpoints and undo and redo logs.
+In contrast, ReVirt supported only a single checkpoint of a powered-off virtual machine, and Hypervisor did not need to support time travel at all (it only supported replay within an epoch).